 Reducing the number of commits

-Interactive rebase has an operation for commits called squash.
+.
 Squashing can help to make a feature branch cleaner before it is merged back to the respective development branch.
 Squash melts a commit to its parent commit.

-Still working with the previous example, there are 4 commits on feature2 branch.
+branch.
 It would be nice if only one commit remained, so it is time to squash the commits.

-The process is very similar to the previous rebases, but this time we start from HEAD~4.
-The approach is to pick the first commit and choose squash for the 3 subsequent commits.
-The following screenshot shows the relevant information:
+The process is very similar to the previous rebases, but this time we start from HEAD~4

 Android Studio will pause once to ask for a final commit message for the squash commits.
 To help us, it shows the messages of the currently squashed commits.
 In the example, I chose “Lines added” as the message of the new commit: